Largest Contentful Paint (LCP)

 - How to measure the Largest Contentful Paint?

-- How the Largest Contentful Paints element size is measured
+- Improving the Largest Contentful Paint

 - Your Core Web Vitals questions answered